The Beatles: The Quarrymen and name changes

 In November 1956, sixteen-year-old John Lennon formed a skiffle group with several friends from Quarry Bank High School in Liverpool.
-They briefly called themselves the Blackjacks, before changing their name to the Quarrymen after discovering that another local group were already using the name.
-Fifteen-year-old Paul McCartney met Lennon on 6 July 1957, and joined as a rhythm guitarist shortly after.
-In February 1958, McCartney invited his friend George Harrison, then fifteen, to watch the band.
+They were called the Quarrymen, a reference to their school song "Quarry men old before our birth".
+Fifteen-year-old Paul McCartney met Lennon on 6 July 1957 and joined as a rhythm guitarist shortly after.
+In February 1958, McCartney invited his friend George Harrison, then aged fifteen, to watch the band.
 Harrison auditioned for Lennon, impressing him with his playing, but Lennon initially thought Harrison was too young.
 After a month's persistence, during a second meeting (arranged by McCartney), Harrison performed the lead guitar part of the instrumental song "Raunchy" on the upper deck of a Liverpool bus, and they enlisted him as lead guitarist.

-By January 1959, Lennon's Quarry Bank friends had left the group, and he began his studies at the Liverpool College of Art.
+By January 1959, Lennon's Quarry Bank friends had left the group and he began his studies at the Liverpool College of Art.
 The three guitarists, billing themselves as Johnny and the Moondogs, were playing rock and roll whenever they could find a drummer.
+They also performed as the Rainbows.
+Paul McCartney later told New Musical Express that they called themselves that "because we all had different coloured shirts and we couldn't afford any others!"

 Lennon's art school friend Stuart Sutcliffe, who had just sold one of his paintings and was persuaded to purchase a bass guitar with the proceeds, joined in January 1960.
 He suggested changing the band's name to Beatals, as a tribute to Buddy Holly and the Crickets.
 They used this name until May, when they became the Silver Beetles, before undertaking a brief tour of Scotland as the backing group for pop singer and fellow Liverpudlian Johnny Gentle.
-By early July, they had refashioned themselves as the Silver Beatles, and by the middle of August simply the Beatles.
+By early July, they had refashioned themselves as the Silver Beatles and by the middle of August simply the Beatles.